sfc-gh-wilin/de-locid-na/docs/20260428_Architecture_v3.md

 > These estimates apply to the **UDF execution phase** only.
 The IP matching phase (Steps 3–4 of the stored procedure) is pure Snowflake SQL, already fully parallelised, and is unaffected by the UDF language change.

+> **In progress:** A benchmark test using mockup data run in the sandbox to provide more realistic improvement numbers.
+Results will be added here when ready.

 ### What We Are Asking LocID to Provide

 Python source implementing the same encoding operations currently provided by `encode-lib`. **A pip package is not required** — plain `.py` files are sufficient.
 Snowflake Python UDFs support `IMPORTS = ('@stage/locid.py')` to load staged source files directly, the same way the JAR is staged today.